 Winter in Grand Teton National Park is a magical time.
-For the eighth consecutive year, the Foundation is partnering with Grand Teton to groom Teton Park Road three times a week (conditions permitting) allowing visitors unparalelled access to the 14-mile stretch of road between Bradley-Taggart and Signal Mountain.
+For the tenth consecutive year, the Foundation is partnering with Grand Teton to groom Teton Park Road three times a week (conditions permitting) allowing visitors unparalleled access to the 14-mile stretch of road between Taggart Lake Trailhead and Signal Mountain.
 Winter travelers can go by foot, snowshoe, or ski and enjoy the splendor of winter in the Tetons.
 The region offers a variety of terrain choices and scenic destinations from half day trips to full day tours—there’s a little something for everyone!
 Here are a few of our favorite destinations.

-Jenny Lake: 9 miles round trip, 200 feet of elevation gain
+Jenny Lake: 9 miles round trip from the Taggart Lake Trailhead to South Jenny Lake, 200 feet of elevation gain

 This full day tour will take you gliding by the Cathedral Group to one of Grand Teton’s most iconic destinations.
 Jenny Lake is the busiest place in the park in the summer, but if you make the effort to ski there in the winter, solitude and stunning scenery are guaranteed.

 Lucas Fabian Cabins: Roughly 5 miles round trip and less than 100 feet of elevation gain brings one to the Lucas Fabian Homestead, one of Grand Teton’s most cherished, and seldom seen, historic districts.
 The cabins were built by homesteader Geraldine Lucas who became the second woman to climb the Grand Teton.